lukeorth/poison-demo-site/content/posts/introducing-poison.md

 git pull
 {{</highlight >}}

-For more information, read the official [quick start guide](https://gohugo.io/getting-started/quick-start/).
+For more information on how to get started with Hugo and themes, read the official [quick start guide](https://gohugo.io/getting-started/quick-start/).

 ## How to Configure

-After successfully installing the theme, the only remaining task is to configure it.
-Poison has a lot of configuration options, so it's best to start by copying and pasting the following into your config.toml file.
+After successfully installing Poison, the last step is to configure it.

+The best way to start is by copying/pasting the following into your config.toml file.
+Once you see how it looks, tinker with the settings as needed.

-Edit to your heart's content.
+**NOTE**: You'll want to change the `brand_image` path below for things to work properly.
+The path is relative to the `static` directory.
+If you don't have an image, just comment this line out.

 {{< highlight toml >}}
 baseURL = "/"